readthedocs/blog/moss-final-report.rst

 As covered in the initial grant proposal, having a parse-only solution for API documentation is a useful tool in the Python community.
-This allows us to generate API docs for arbitary code that is published to PyPI, without having to execute it.
+This allows us to generate API docs for arbitrary code that is published to PyPI, without having to execute it.
 However,
 given Python's dynamic nature,